If you have erectile dysfunction (ED) the treatment that you will receive will depend on the underlying cause of the condition.

 These medications are triggered by sexual stimulation, so you also need to be aroused for the medication to work.

-PDE-5 inhibitors should also be used with caution in people who:
+PDE-5 inhibitors should also be used with caution in men who:

 - are at risk of priapism – a painful erection that lasts for several hours